-Dandruff itself does not cause hair loss, but the two may be linked.
-This is because some infections and medical conditions can cause both dandruff and hair loss.
+Dandruff itself does not cause hair loss.
+However, the two may be linked.
+Some infections and medical conditions can cause both dandruff and hair loss.

 Dandruff is very common.
 People with dandruff and dandruff-like symptoms might lose hair, especially if the dandruff is severe.